 The purpose of the Committee is to review policies and facilities to ensure a quality residential experience for students living on campus and adequate registers of off-campus accommodations.

-The Committee carries out a number of functions relative to overall campus safety, including, though not limited to, review and update of the Safety Manual, oversight of Pest Control activities, and conducting assorted inspections.
+The University Safety Committee carries out a number of functions relative to overall university safety, including, but not limited to, periodically reviewing safety policies and protocols for departments across all university campuses, conducting assorted inspections, and overseeing other matters affecting university safety.

 This Committee hears violations of the Student Code of Conduct and Code of Honor.
 The Committee may assign students one or more of disciplinary sanctions.
 Once assigned, the sanction(s) will remain in effect for one year from the assigned date.
 Decisions made by this Committee may be appealed to the Executive Student Conduct Committee.